Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-15-22 - Scheduling Lecture.md

 Workload - set of job descriptions (arrival time, runtime) Job - View as current CPU burst of a process
-Scheduler - logic (policies) that decides which ready job to run Metric - measurement of scheduling quality
+Scheduler - logic (policies) that decides which ready job to run Metric - a measurement dimension of scheduling quality

 ### Metrics